BIG25000/BIG25000/README.md

 QA Engineer
 -----------

-Experienced Quality Assurance Engineer with a developer background, specializing in software testing, quality assurance, Proficient in ensuring reliability and
+Experienced Quality Assurance Engineer with a developer background, specializing in software testing, quality assurance, Proficient in ensuring reliability and performance through meticulous test case execution, planning, and defect tracking.
+Skilled in SQL and NoSQL for complex data queries.
+Ready to apply expertise to deliver high-quality software testing and assurance.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [pongsatornbpst@gmail.com](mailto:pongsatornbpst@gmail.com)